starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ## Mesa (AMD/Intel) Shader Cache

-Mesa has an option for a similar shader cache that Nvidia does, to enable it add the following environmental variables similar to how the Nvidia ones are added.
+Mesa can be given its own persistent shader cache by adding the following environmental variables:
 ```
-MESA_SHADER_CACHE_DIR="/path/you/want/for/your/cache"
+MESA_SHADER_CACHE_DIR="/path/you/want/for/your/cache"  (example: /home/games/star-citizen/amdcache)
 MESA_SHADER_CACHE_MAX_SIZE=10G
 ```
+If you use Lutris, these environment variables can be added here:

+`Right click the game->Configure->System options->Environment variables`

 ## Game Settings